 - a.
-A top 3 placing in Elite, U23 or U19 categories at UCI Registered National Road Championships - b.
+A top 3 placing in Elite, U23 or U19 categories at on of the following events: - a) Elite Road National Championships - b) Track National Championships - c) Mountain Bike national (Endureo, DHL or SCO categories) - d) BMX (Racing) national Championships - b.
 Selection in a New Zealand representative team (age group or senior).